louis-dotfiles/zsh/README.md

   One of the goals of this configuration is to have a reasonably clean and ordered home directory by following the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-- [.zshrc](./.zshrc) is the core of the ZSH configuration, as well as where we run things before ZSH itself actually starts.
+- [.zshrc](./.zshrc) is the core of the ZSH configuration where we set Zsh options.
+This is also where we run things before ZSH itself actually starts.
+  Some of the things configured there:
+  - [plugins.zsh](./plugins.zsh): the plugins configuration, currently using the [Zap](https://github.com/zap-zsh/zap) plugin manager.
+  - [completion.zsh](./completion.zsh): the command line completion configuration.

 ## Installation